 Situated in a large expanse of grazing land on the south-eastern coast of Gotland, exists an ancient stone-walled enclosure known as Gudings slott.
 The stone enclosure resides on a small height, near to several Bronze Age cairns, stones with sharpening grooves and a few other grave clusters.
 These ancient structures are commonly referred to as hill-forts, though their purpose is widely debated and evidence of their function or dating is rare.
 In some cases, these structures were used hundreds of years after they were built as burial grounds, as is the case at Gudings slott.

 Our excavation of Gudings slott is part of an ongoing research project, "The Connecting Point", which seeks to investigate human activities along the Gotlandic coast during the Viking Age.
-Archaeology on Gotland has led to numerous discoveries regarding the Viking Age activities of settlements, farm steads and harbor sites, but much of the coastal area has yet to be investigated.
+Archaeology on Gotland has led to numerous discoveries regarding the Viking Age activities of settlements, farmsteads and harbor sites, but much of the coastal area has yet to be investigated.
 The aim of the research program is to discover more coastal sites, figure out what activities took place there and to connect them.

 The south-eastern coast of the island has had few excavations so what we know about the Viking Age in this region is limited.
 There had only been one previous excavation at Gudings slott in 1988.
 The team of archaeologists excavated a cairn in the south-western part of the enclosure and they found several Viking Age inhumation burials complete with grave goods.
-In addition to the burials, they also found a hearth that was dated to the 2nd century AD.
+In addition to the burials, they also found a hearth that was dated to the 2nd century AD (Roman Iron Age).
 Aside from the cairn excavated, there were only 14 more cairns registered at the site, though there appeared to be many more along and atop the walls of the structure.

 In the historic map (see right), the stone-walled enclosure is quite clear, as is a long stone wall leading south-east.
 Also clearly visible in the map are a number of cairns.
-Today, the northern and western parts of the wall are still quite obvious, but the rest of the wall is severly destroyed and the extension cannot be seen through the dense woodland that now envelopes it.
-The land has been used for forestry and as grazing land, rather than for agriculture, so the ancient remains have not been too disturbed.
+Today, the northern and western parts of the wall are still obvious, but the rest of the wall is severely destroyed and the extension cannot be seen through the dense woodland that now envelopes it.
+The land has been used for forestry and as grazing land, rather than for agriculture, so the ancient remains have not been highly disturbed.